-2018 2017 2016
+2019 2018

-Total, including: 612 616 621
+Total, including: 600 612

-Domestic commercial banks 32 35 36
+Domestic commercial banks 30 32

-Branches of foreign credit institutions 31 28 27
+Branches of foreign credit institutions 32 31

-Cooperative banks 549 553 558
+Cooperative banks 538 549

-Source: KNF's yearly report on the banking sector - December 2018.
+Source: KNF's information on situation in the banking sector in 2019 - June 2020.

-The Polish banking sector is characterised by a significant presence of international banks, and currently five out of the ten largest commercial banks (by assets) are controlled by foreign parents.
-According to KNF data, in 2018, the share of banks controlled by foreign investors in the assets of the Polish banking sector was 46.4 per cent.
+The Polish banking sector is characterised by a significant presence of international banks, and currently six out of the ten largest commercial banks (by assets) are controlled by foreign parents.
+According to KNF data, in 2019, the share of banks controlled by foreign investors in the assets of the Polish banking sector was 46.3 per cent.

 The level of concentration in the Polish banking sector is relatively high.
-According to the KNF data as at 31 December 2018, the share of the top 10 banks in total banking assets stood at 73.5 per cent. (compared to 70.1 per cent. as at the end of December 2017), while their share in deposits amounted to 78.8 per cent. (compared to 74.6 per cent. as at the end of 2017).
+According to the KNF data as at 31 December 2019, the share of the top five banks in total banking assets stood at 50.1 per cent. (compared to 49.9 per cent. as at the end of December 2018), while their share in non-financial sector deposits amounted to 57.7 per cent. (compared to 57.6 per cent. as at the end of 2018).

 Amongst the other factors having an impact on competition is a consolidation trend in recent years.
-For example, in 2013, the merger of BZ WBK S.A. and Kredyt Bank S.A., the acquisition of Dexia Kommunalkredit Bank Polska S.A. by Getin Noble Bank S.A., and the acquisition of the retail operations of DnB Nord Polska S.A. by Getin Noble Bank S.A.; in 2014, the merger of Nordea Bank Polska S.A. with PKO Bank Polski SA, the taking of control over Santander Consumer Bank by Bank Zachodni WBK S.A.; and, in 2015, the merger of Bank BGŻ S.A. with BNP Paribas S.A. and the acquisition of Meritum Bank ICB S.A. by Alior Bank S.A.; in 2016, the merger of BGŻ BNP Paribas S.A. with Sygma Bank Polska S.A. and the merger of Alior Bank S.A. with core business of BPH.
-Finally, in December 2017 Deutsche Bank AG sold its Polish retail operations (core DB Polska without CHF portfolio and DB Securities) to BZ WBK.
+For example, in 2013, the merger of Bank Zachodni WBK S.A. and Kredyt Bank S.A., the acquisition of Dexia Kommunalkredit Bank Polska S.A. by Getin Noble Bank S.A., and the acquisition of the retail operations of DnB Nord Polska S.A. by Getin Noble Bank S.A.; in 2014, the merger of Nordea Bank Polska S.A. with PKO BP, the taking of control over Santander Consumer Bank by Bank Zachodni WBK S.A.; and, in 2015, the merger of Bank BGŻ S.A. with BNP Paribas S.A. and the acquisition of Meritum Bank ICB S.A. by Alior Bank S.A.; in 2016, the merger of BGŻ BNP Paribas S.A. with Sygma Bank Polska S.A. and the merger of Alior Bank S.A. with core business of BPH.
+Finally, in December 2017 Deutsche Bank AG sold its Polish retail operations (core DB Polska without CHF portfolio and DB Securities) to Bank Zachodni WBK S.A.
 On 10 April 2018, Raiffeisen Bank International AG sold the core banking operations of Raiffeisen Bank Polska S.A. by way of demerger to Bank BGŻ BNP Paribas S.A.
-In November 2018, Millennium Bank, majority owned by Portugal's BCP, agreed to buy Euro Bank S.A., the Polish business of France's Société Générale.
+In November 2018, Millennium Bank S.A., majority owned by Portugal's BCP, agreed to buy Euro Bank S.A., the Polish business of France's Société Générale.
+In 2019 Commerzbank AG announced its plan to sell its stake in mBank S.A.; however, in 2020 Commerzbank AG abandoned this plan for unspecified period of time.